 - Lachs M.S., et al.(1998).
 The mortality of elder mistreatment.
 Journal of the American Medical Association,280, 428-432.

 - National Center on Elder Abuse (1998).
 National elder abuse incidence study: Final report.
-Washington, DC: American Public Human Services Association in collaboration with Westat, Inc. The study is available online.
-To view, click here (you will leave this site).
+Washington, DC: American Public Human Services Association in collaboration with Westat, Inc. Download the study.

 - Pillemer K., & Finkelhor D.(1988).
 The prevalence of elder abuse: A random sample survey.
 Gerontologist, 28, 51-57.